alfrix/docs/docs/library/Core_Template.md

 ### User # - # Device Type(s)

-* **RetroPad** - Joypad without analog or Joypad with analog or Keyboard or Mouse or Lightgun or Pointer - *Optional Description*
+* **RetroPad** - Joypad without analog or Joypad with analog or Keyboard or Mouse or Lightgun or Pointer - *Awaiting description.*

-* RetroPad w/Analog - Joypad without analog or Joypad with analog or Keyboard or Mouse or Lightgun or Pointer - *Optional Description*
+* RetroPad w/Analog - Joypad without analog or Joypad with analog or Keyboard or Mouse or Lightgun or Pointer - *Awaiting description.*

 ### Controllers graph
 --OPTIONAL SECTION--